House Israel Support Bill Gets it Exactly Right

 ###

-July 11, 2022, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement responding to the latest power outages in Texas:
+Oct.
+25, 2023, Fairfax, Va.—Americans for Limited Government President Rick Manning today issued the following statement congratulating House Speaker Mike Johnson (R-La.) on his election as Speaker today:

 For media availability contact Americans for Limited Government at media@limitgov.org.